rHermes/hage/README.md

 - Think about how this will integrate towards a stop source.
   - What happens when the writer is done?
 - Should I implement some sort of tag system to the loggers that is passed to the sinks?
 Or should that be on the sinks?
-- Create a test sink, that we can use to expect the outputs.
-  - This is because if we will be passing the logger around, we don't want all functions to be templated.
-  - The one indirection is ok.
-  - The logger will own the storage. `std::unique_ptr`
 - Add some sort of integration towards co_routines, to allow a single logger thread to async read from multiple loggers.